Thanos1716/visuals/README.md

 <details><summary>Click for credits</summary>

+@un_pogaz - build scripts and project organization contributions

 @malimiau - discovering [data component predicates](https://minecraft.wiki/w/Data_component_predicate), and how to use them

-@feycional - somehow discovering that NBT can actually be matched as a string, allowing health and age indicators for bucket entities, and various other cool things
+@feycional - discovering that NBT can actually be matched as a string, as well as suggesting the inclusion of visual arrows for strays/bogged/wither_skeletons

 @its_markis - figuring out that visual crossbows are actually possible